Why You Should Use a Facebook Report Template

-This section is where you give your clients the big picture analysis of what happened this month with their Facebook campaign.
-In this section, include things like a succinct explanation of what you did during the month, what goals you targeted and met and what places where you see opportunities for improvement.
+The monthly summary section is where you give your clients the big picture analysis of what happened this month with their Facebook marketing campaign.
+In this section, it’s best practice to include a succinct explanation of what tasks your agency completed during the month, what goals were targeted and met, and where you see opportunities for improvement.

-You can also use the monthly write-up section of your custom report to describe what your Facebook strategy is moving forward in the coming months.
-What new goals are you going to target?
-What new strategies are you going to implement and why?
+You can also use the monthly write-up section to describe what your Facebook strategy is moving forward in the coming months.
+What new goals will your agency be targeting?
+What new strategies will you be implementing and why?
 This is also a great place to upsell new services like running Facebook Ads campaigns to enhance their overall social media presence and meet your clients’ business goals.

-The Facebook posts section of your report template displays each one of the Facebook posts you made during the month in consecutive order.
-It allows you to give your client a quick look into how many social media posts you made during the month to show you’re following the terms of your agreement.
+The Facebook posts section of your report template displays every Facebook post that month in consecutive order.
+It allows you to give your client a quick overview of how many social media posts your agency delivered to show them you’re following the terms of your agreement.

-You’ll also see what kind of engagement each post created with your client’s followers.
-The report displays post reach, the number of likes each post got, how many times the posts were shared, how many people clicked on each post and how many reactions or comments each post got.
+You’ll also see what kind of engagement each Facebook post received from your clients’ followers.
+The report displays post reach, the number of likes each post got, how many times the posts were shared, how many people clicked on each post, as well as the number of reactions or comments on each post.

-This gives you the opportunity to show your client what kinds of posts work so you can tell them you’re planning on pursuing more posts of a similar nature.
+This gives you the opportunity to show your clients what kinds of posts work so you can tell them you’re planning on pursuing more posts of a similar nature in the future.

 3. Page Likes

-The number of likes your client’s Facebook page is a direct indication of your client’s reach and influence on Facebook.
-This number measured over time can also indicate how much the brand is growing.
-Tracking page likes gives you a good idea of the successfulness of your Facebook ad campaigns or the attractiveness of your offers.
+The number of page likes a client has is a direct indication of their reach and influence on Facebook.
+Tracking this number over time can also indicate how much the brand is growing month over month.
+Tracking page likes gives you a good idea of how successful your Facebook campaigns are at attracting new users and conversions for your clients.

-Another portion of this section on the report is the ability to display the general demographics of the people who have liked your client’s page, including their location.
-This helps you demonstrate to your client that you’re reaching their desired target demographic.
+Another key section of this report enables you to display the audience demographics of the people who have liked your clients’ pages, including their location, age, gender, and more.
+This helps you demonstrate that your agency is reaching its clients’ desired target demographics.

-Engagement is made up of a combination of the number of likes, comments, shares and other items like checking in to your client’s location or tagging the page.
-This KPI is one of the easiest to show to your clients because it’s easy to understand that more engagement is better for the brand.
-You want to target a mixture of all kinds of engagement for maximum results.
+Engagement is made up of a combination of the number of likes, comments, shares, as well as other items like checking in on your client’s location or tagging the page.
+This KPI is one of the easiest ways to show to your clients you’re reaching the right audience and your content is resonating with them.

-The engagement section of the Facebook report template displays the data in both a line and pie chart to make it more visually engaging for your clients.
-You can also break the engagement rate down by general demographics, just like the page likes section, so you can see what kind of customers are interacting most with your client’s brand.
+The engagement section of the Facebook report template displays the data in both a line and pie chart formats to make it more visually engaging and intuitive for your clients.
+You can also break the engagement rate down by general demographics, just like the page likes section, so you can see what kind of customers are interacting most with a client’s brand.

-If you also run other social media accounts like Twitter or Instagram for clients, you can display engagement for them in a full social media report template will give your clients the full scope of their social media analytics in one place.
+If you also run other social media accounts like Twitter or Instagram for clients, displaying engagement for them in a full social media report template will give your clients the full scope of their social media analytics in one place.

-The reach section displays the number of unique people your Facebook content has reached throughout the month.
-Reach calculates people who have seen a single post, the entire page or one of your Facebook ads.
-Your client will likely want to see how much their reach is increasing since that indicates how many more potential leads they have in the pipeline.
+Finally, the reach section displays the number of unique people your Facebook content has reached throughout the month.
+Reach calculates people who have seen a single post, the entire page, or one of your Facebook ads.
+Your clients will likely want to see how much their reach is increasing since that indicates how many more potential leads they have in their pipeline.

-Need more sections or custom metrics?
-No problem, AgencyAnalytics lets you easily drag and drop new sections to your Facebook report in minutes, saving your agency time to focus on the marketing creative.
+Want to add more sections or custom metrics?
+AgencyAnalytics lets you easily drag and drop new sections to your Facebook report in minutes, saving your agency time to focus on the marketing creative.